PriceChain/cprc/readme.md

-# Pricechain Cprc Chain Deployment
+# Pricechain CPRC Deployment
-### This guide provides instructions on how to set up the first two nodes in a Pricechain Cprc Chain deployment.
+### This guide provides instructions on how to set up the first two nodes in a Pricechain Continental Price Registry Chain.
 It includes steps for installing dependencies, cloning the master repository, setting up a validator, and configuring the network.
 # First Node
 ```
 sudo apt update